Your Sound Makes the Difference

 When you select any rhythm or style for a song, you assume that the accompaniment is independent of the melody.
 But this independence is a fiction that does not exist in music.
 It is bought by the fact that the accompaniment for every conceivable melody is limited to the lowest common denominator.
 And this denominator is formed by the chords or chord tones of the harmony.

 Real accompaniments, on the other hand, are moving with the melody in one key.
-Therefore all 7 tones of the respective key can be played to each chord.
+Therefore, at least all 7 tones of the respective key can be played to each chord.
 This applies to both melody and accompaniment.

 Tones of the Key = Available Tones = Tone Supply = Chord Scale = Chord Tones + Tension Tones

-But the chord scales open up a fascinating enrichment for auto accompaniment.
+The chord scales give your backing band all the tones.
+They open up a fascinating enrichment to auto accompaniment:

 The chord scales refer to the chords and can be calculated and played without knowing the key !

-Even if nimbu cannot determine a chord scale sufficiently because there are not enough tones in the MIDI file, this has no consequences.
+Even if nimbu cannot determine a chord scale sufficiently because there are not enough tones in the MIDI file for the corresponding chord, this has no consequences.
 When playing song related, the missing scale steps do not occur at all.
 And when playing freely with chords, the exisiting (scale steps of the) tension tones are correctly assigned to (the scale steps of) the chord tones.

 Chord scale and key remain underdetermined with no ramifications.
 This is the fundamental approach that nimbu exploits.